Andreiisthebest/PRLabs/Lab1/README.md

-# Lab 1 – Cozy HTTP Bookshelf
+# Lab 1 – HTTP file server with TCP sockets

 A tiny HTTP/1.1 file server and matching client for sharing a curated shelf of PDFs, PNG art, and HTML.
 The goal is to mimic the behavior of Python's built-in `http.server` while keeping the implementation approachable and well-documented.